Embird Embroidery Software

 9. Short text from Celtic Knots, various fill types applied

-8 - It is possible to create a new Celtic Knots design from TrueType or OpenType font.
-Select "Insert > Font Engine Text" menu (Picture No. 10).
+8 - It is possible to create a new Celtic Knots design from a TrueType or OpenType font.
+Select the "Insert > Font Engine Text" menu (Picture No. 10).

-Note: This feature requires registration of Font Engine Plug-in
+Note: This feature requires registration of the Font Engine Plug-in

 10. Select "Insert > Font Engine Text" menu